Namit-rk/Masters_Thesis_work/README.md

 # Reservoir Computing Algorithms for Nonlinear Dynamics and Chaotic Data

-Welcome to the **Reservoir Computing Repository**, a comprehensive collection of various reservoir computing algorithms designed to address a range of problems in nonlinear dynamics and chaotic data analysis.
-This repository serves as a valuable resource for researchers, practitioners, and enthusiasts interested in exploring the capabilities of reservoir computing (RC) in modeling complex systems.
+Welcome to the **Reservoir Computing Repository**!
+This repository contains the core reservoir computing algorithms utilized in my Master's research thesis on nonlinear dynamics at IIT Indore.
+It serves as a valuable resource for researchers, practitioners, and enthusiasts looking to explore the capabilities of reservoir computing (RC) in modeling complex systems.

 ## Overview